 Requiring Users to Share to Enter

-Instead, create a Form, enable Refer-a-Friend in the Form Designer, and display the form on a campaign using the Form Widget.
+Instead, create a Form, enable Refer-a-Friend in the Form Designer, and display the form on a campaign using a Form Container and Field Widgets.
 After a visitor submits his or her entry, encourage them to refer their friends to the contest.
 For each of their friends who follow the referral link and enter, they receive extra chances to win.

 Requiring Users to "Like" Pages to Enter

 You cannot require users to "Like" Facebook Pages to enter a contest - a.k.a "incentivizing" a Like.
-Article IV, section 5 of the Facebook Developer Policy states: "Only incentivize a person to log into your app, enter a promotion on your app’s Page, or check-in at a place.
-Don’t incentivize other actions."
+Section "Your app incentivizes unapproved actions" of Meta's App Verification Details states: "Only incentivize a person to log into your app or enter a promotion.
+Don't incentivize other actions."

 You cannot publish a campaign whose sole purpose is to redirect visitors to another site.
-Article IV, section 8 of the Facebook Developer Policy reads: "Don’t build an app whose primary purpose is to redirect people off of Facebook."
+Section "Your canvas app redirects to a URL off of Facebook" of Meta's App Verification Details reads: "Don’t build an app whose primary purpose is to redirect people off of Facebook."